 A couple of years later, he was in Tombstone, Arizona, working as a special policeman for Virgil Earp in 1881.
 After the Gunfight at the O.K.
 Corral in October 1881 and Morgan’s murder in March 1882, Wyatt and Warren Earp, along with Doc Holliday, escorted the Earp family out of town before going on the well-known Earp Vendetta Ride, of which Vermillion was a part.

 While Vermillion was in Dodge City, he shot and killed a gambler cheating at cards, after which he appeared on a wanted poster as “Texas Jack Vermillion.”
-Where the “Texas” part came in is unknown.
+The origin of the “Texas” part is unknown.
 According to one tale, when Vermillion was asked why he was called Texas Jack, he replied: “Because I’m from Virginia.”
 Later, he also became known as “Shoot-Your-Eye-Out” Vermillion, allegedly because he had shot the man in the eye.

-Soon, Vermillion was back in his home state of Virginia, where he married a woman named Nannie Fleenor in 1883 and had two children.
+Soon, Vermillion was back in his home state of Virginia, where he married Nannie Fleenor in 1883 and had two children.

 However, history finds him back in the west by 1888, when he joined up with Soapy Smith and his gang of con artists 1888 in Denver, Colorado.
 In August 1889, he was with Soapy, Bascomb Smith, and “Fatty Gray” Morris at Pocatello, Idaho.
 There, a rival bunco gang tried to assassinate Soapy, and a shootout occurred at the train depot.